-MEMO RANDUM FOR: Supervisory Project Manager FROM :, Project Manager SUBJ ECT: Technical Processing Review and Findings Memorandum Proje sor's Name: ect Location: ect No.: Sect ion 811 Only: Proj.
-Type/# of Sites: # of Units per Site: Manag The subject application has been reviewed and the Project ger's findings are as follows: 1.
-The proposed housing and intended occupants are eligible under theSection 811 or Section 202 program (check one).
+MEMOF RANDUM FOR: Superviso ry Project Manager FROM : Project Manager SUBJI ECT: Technic cal Proces sing Review and Fir ndings Memorandum Proje sor's Name: ect Location: ect No.: Secti ion 811 Only: pe/# of Sites: ts per Site: Manag The subject ger's finding n has been reviewed ollows: and the Project 1.
+The proposed theSect housing a nd intended occupan Section 202 p: ts are eligible under rogram (check one).
+Yes 1 10 If No, the applicat: ion must be rejected.
+Comments : 2. its commitmed investment, cost of any ent to covertime estimated amenities ceto) which er the required min start-up expenses, or features and (d and the estimated Yes No by another organiza resolution provided ation to furnish ombination thereof?
+Yes No If No, the application rejected. tion must be If Yes, name of org ganization:

+Comment s:

+nsor submitted properly executed Exhibits includ cations and Resolutions.

 Yes No If No, the application must be rejected.
-Comments : 2.
-The Sponsor/Co-sponsor submitted a board resolution stating its commitment to cover the required minimum capital investment, estimated start-up expenses, and the estimated cost of any amenities or features and (operating costs related thereto) which would not be covered by the approved capital advance.
-Yes No If No, was a board resolution provided by another organization to furnish these funds or a combination thereof?

-Yes No If No, the application must be rejected.

-If Yes, name of organization:

-Comments:

-The Sponsor submitted properly executed Exhibits including Certifications and Resolutions.

-Yes No If No, the application must be rejected.

-Comments:
+Comment s:

-HUD's experience with the Sponsor has been satisfactory, self-management or identity of interest management is proposed.
+experience with the Sponsor has been satisfactory inagement or identity of interest management is ed.

 Yes No N/A

-Comments:
+Comment s:

-Is project likely to affect adversely other HUD-insured a assisted housing?
+ect likely to affect adversely other HUD-insured d housing?
 (Coordinate response with EMAS)

 Yes No If yes, application must be rejected.

-Comments:
+Comment s:

-Section 811 Only: The likelihood that the Sponsor will h site control (if not already in control of a site) within months of receiving a notice of Section 811 Capital Advan
+site co 811 Only: The likelihood that the Sponsor will ontrol (if not already in control of a site) with of receiving a notice of Section 811 Capital Adv

 Yes No If No, the application must be rejected.

-Comments:
+Commont s: